Aquiles-ai/aqRAG-docs/docs/client.md

 * **Timeouts**: `send_rag` uses a 10-second timeout per chunk upload.
 If you need longer timeouts, modify the client or wrap the call.
 * **Chunking**: default chunking is handled by `chunk_text_by_words()` in `aquiles.utils`.
 Tune that util if you need different chunk sizes.
 The client sends `chunk_size: 1024` in the payload for each chunk.
 * **Consistency**: ensure `dtype` used for `create_index` and `query` matches the dtype you used when ingesting via `send_rag`.
-* **Backend differences**: some server responses differ between Redis and Qdrant (e.g., create index schema), but the client abstracts the network calls — inspect returned JSON/text as needed.
+* **Backend differences**: some server responses differ between Redis, Qdrant and PostgreSQL (e.g., create index schema), but the client abstracts the network calls — inspect returned JSON/text as needed.
+* **PostgreSQL note**: when using PostgreSQL as the backend, ensure your server is configured with the expected extensions (e.g., `pgvector`) and connection pooling settings; the client will forward metadata and embeddings similarly to other backends.

-Happy embedding and querying with Aquiles-RAG! 🚀
+Happy embedding, querying and reranking with Aquiles-RAG! 🚀